Life Alert Reviews

 Featured Reviews

-Life Alert Emergency Response
+Life Alert devices

-Life Alert Base unit
+Life Alert base unit

-Pricing varies as of publishing date
+Pricing varies

 Includes 24/7 monitoring.
 Backup battery lasts 72 hours.
 Works on cellular or landline connections.

-Life Alert Emergency pendant
+Life Alert emergency pendant

-Pricing varies as of publishing date
+Pricing varies

 Pendants are fully waterproof and last for 10 years.
 Works within 1,000 feet of the base unit.

-Life Alert Help button
+Life Alert help button

-Pricing varies as of publishing date
+Pricing varies

 Waterproof wireless button that connects to the monitoring center.
 Batteries last up to 10 years.